sfranzyshen/omx-layers/README.md

 ```
 // Assume that an array has been set up with 2 players.
 // Let's say you wanted to play a clip on player 2 ...
-players[1].open('foreground-clip.mp4');
+players[1].open('foreground-clip.mp4', true);
 ```

 ## How many players can I open?
-This seems to be very dependent on file sizes, resolutions and data rates for the video files.
+This seems to be very dependent on the resolutions and data rates for the video files. file sizes also plays a role.

 If your player appears to quit video files without even trying to play them, you should try to increase the memory available to the GPU using `sudo rasp-config` > Advanced Options > Memory Split.
 128MB should be good; 256MB might be better.